 Students who have scored 4 or 5 on the Calculus BC Advanced Placement test will have 2 additional credits for both MATH 120 and 121 awarded after successful completion of MATH 215, 285 or 295 with a grade of C or better.
 The Registrar's Office will automatically award this credit approximately one month after the term ends.
 If you do not receive your additional credits email your LSA advisor.

 Students who have scored a 5 on the Physics C: Mechanics or the Physics C; Electricity & Magnetism Advanced Placement test will be awarded 5 credit hours of Physics 140(4) & 141(1) or Physics 240(4) & 241(1).
-Credit is only awarded after meeting with a Physics Department advisor.
+Credit is only awarded after meeting with a Physics Concentration Advisor.
 After your meeting the advisor will send the signed approved form to the LSA Advising Center.
 Students should call 764-5539 to make a physics advising appointment.

 Information from Admissions regarding high school Advanced Placement classwork

 - Undergraduate Application

 - Class Standing

 - Transfer Information & Residence Policy